JEFH507/website/content/_index.md

 date: 2023-04-30T20:17:26-05:00

 ---
+<h2> Profitable insights that will change the way we do business. </h2>

+Get inspired to grow your business in the face of constant technological change with our weekly newsletter.

+{{< lead >}}
+You'll get fresh ideas and practical advice you can use, in less than 3 minutes.
+Subscribe now to stay ahead of the curve!
+{{< /lead >}}
+<script async data-uid="99db4e9842" src="https://javier-feliu.ck.page/99db4e9842/index.js"></script>

  {{< typeit
-  tag=h2
-   speed=40
-  lifeLike=true
+  speed=50
+  breakLines=false
+  loop=true
 >}}
-Welcome to The Shaggy Report, Profitable insights that will change the way we do business.
+We have a particular interest on growth, without depending on Social Media Platforms.
 {{< /typeit >}}

-This is a curated newsletter report on success stories that may inspire how you and I can do business, especially without depending on Social Media Platforms.

-{{< lead >}}
-Engineering compounding growth that is Measurable | Scalable | Predictable & Sustainable in less than 3 minutes.
-{{< /lead >}}
-<script async data-uid="99db4e9842" src="https://javier-feliu.ck.page/99db4e9842/index.js"></script>